 When a Website Builder Service (Wix, Weebly or Squarespace) Can Be the Right Choice

 Some web designers and developers like to disparage services like Wix, Weebly, and Squarespace.
 But honestly, the quality of the templates provided by these services has risen dramatically, to the point where sites based on these services look very modern and are mobile-friendly.
 So, the previous argument that these sites didn’t look good just isn’t true anymore.

 Here are some situations where using a website builder service might be a good choice:

-- You have limited budget.
+- You have limited budget and web development experience

 Unless you create your WordPress site yourself, these builders will get your site up and running for very low cost compared to hiring a web developer to set up a WordPress site.